Trade Me reveals its 10 most popular listings of all time

 The chart is topped by the handbag, owned by Nicole Davies, that Tana Umaga used to hit Chris Masoe over the head in a pub in Christchurch in 2006.

-Davies' handbag was bought by Wanganui woman Sue Langmaid for $22,750 after an auction plagued by fake bids.
+Davies' handbag was bought by Whanganui woman Sue Langmaid for $22,750 after an auction plagued by fake bids.

 Images from the Herald's photo archive (below) reveal that a rambunctious Langmaid enjoyed her purchase.